lernae/sam-pipelines-devops-monorepo/README.md

 * [SAM cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * A github account
-* one or more AWS Accounts (preferably 3: one for CI/CD pipeline hosting, one for staging/QA and one for Prod)
+* one or more AWS Accounts (preferably 3: one hosting the CI/CD pipeline and related resources, one for staging and one for Prod)

 1. Fork [this repo](https://github.com/lernae/sam-pipelines-devops-monorepo/) and the [appdev repo](https://github.com/lernae/sam-pipelines-appdev-monorepo/)